Abstract

 Setting the law

 The RACS pressed the Victorian Government to make helmet wearing compulsory.
 The Victorian Parliament adopted a RACS recommendation for compulsory wearing, and legislation was announced.
 This increased pressure on the Federal Government to “do something”.
-Surgeons of the RACS were active in pressing the government.
+The RACS was active in pressing the government.
 A former minister in the Hawke Government observed that after 1987:

 “increasingly, the Government, and most importantly (Prime Minister) Hawke, became hostage to narrow and unrepresentative pressure groups.”